Izya12/hh-ru-raise-bot/README.md

-# HH.RU Automatically raise Your resume!
+# Automatically Raise Your Resume on HH.RU!
 A Python Selenium & GitHub Actions bot that automatically raises Your resume in the list on hh.ru

 ## Usage